Which Breast Procedure Is Right for You?

 Ongoing Recovery

 Recovery following breast procedures varies depending on the specific surgery performed, the patient’s medical history, and individual healing responses.
-Whether undergoing breast augmentation with silicone gel or saline-filled implants, breast lift, or breast reduction surgery it’s essential to follow all post-operative instructions from your board-certified plastic surgeon.
+Whether undergoing breast augmentation with silicone implants or saline-filled implants, breast lift, or breast reduction surgery, it’s essential to follow all post-operative instructions from your board-certified plastic surgeon.
 While many women fully recover within weeks, others may need more time to heal, particularly after combining procedures.

 The surrounding breast tissue plays a critical role in both the appearance and function of the breast, influencing everything from breast shape and size to how a woman responds to different breast procedures.
 Composed of fat, connective tissue, and glandular structures, this tissue supports the breast and can be affected by factors such as age, hormonal changes, pregnancy, breastfeeding, weight fluctuations, and surgery.